Who We Are

 Since 1983, TLC has been conserving natural and working lands in our six-county region.
 Wherever you live in the Triangle, chances are that you're within easy reach of TLC conservation land.
 From a white pine forest on the Deep River in Chatham and Lee counties, to a rhododendron-sparkled jewel along Moccasin Creek in Johnston County, from a rare Piedmont prairie in Wake County to a verdant dairy farm in Orange County, TLC has saved many of the places you love.

 In every acre of land we conserve, we are keeping our community at heart.
-We are protecting land to ensure the Triangle has clean water, wildlife habitat, local farms and food, and places for people to connect with nature.
+We are protecting land to ensure the Triangle has clean water, natural habitats, local farms and food, and places for people to connect with nature.

 "All I want is to sit on my porch and see tomorrow what I see today...and I want my grandchildren to see it too."